 Linux Wonโt Boot?
 Hereโs How to Fix Missing Kernel Files

 ๐ Linux Wonโt Boot?
-Hereโs How to Fix Missing Kernel Files (vmlinuz
+Hereโs How to Fix Missing Kernel Files (vmlinuz and initrd.img)

 If your Linux system fails to boot and displays errors like: